ARM-software/devlib/doc/target.rst

              blocking operation (e.g. using ``background()``) while at the same time doing something else in the same host-side thread.

+.. method:: Target.set_connection(conn)

+   Set the Target's connection for the current thread to the one specified (typically, one that has previously been returned by the call to ``get_connection``).
+Returns the old connection to the current thread -- it is up to the caller to keep track of it and restore it if they wish.

 .. method:: Target.setup([executables])

    This will perform an initial one-time set up of a device for devlib